 The development guidelines are the core of this report.
-The River Rehabilitation Guidelines to be developed aim to guide the water users on step-by-step rehabilitation measures/interventions to be followed for executing rehabilitation with specific attention to and consideration to planning, design, implementation, and monitoring for the identified impacts.
-Table 1 below depicts the approach to be followed for development of the river guidelines.
+The River RMGs aim to guide the water users on step-by-step measures/interventions to be followed for executing rehabilitation with specific attention to and consideration to planning, design, implementation, and monitoring for the identified impacts.
+Table 1 below depicts the approach for the development of the RMGs.

-Table 1: Approach to be followed for development of Rehabilitation Guidelines for Rivers including the associated chara cteri stics of wat terc ours ses.
+Table 1: Approach for the development of Rehabilitation Guidelines for Rivers including the associated characteristics of watercourses.

-Phase Description PHASE 1: Diagnostic Phase The characteristics will be diagnosed to identify the cause/source of impact; and determine the level of modification and rehabilitation measures will be recommended to reinstate the conditions of the drivers.
-Determine the conditions and the type, size, extent of Ut impacts and vegetation cover/ species on characteristics of watercourses. gement PHASE 2: Planning & Assessment Phase Conduct planning and assessment to ensure the desired rehabilitation outcomes are achieved.
-Assess and collate available information from maps & datasets on the affected watercourses nga Review and assess legal considerations.
-Stakeholder Er PHASE 3: Define the Rehabilitation Objectives Identify and define the objectives of rehabilitation to ensure the impacts on the characteristics of watercourses are addressed PHASE 4: Execution • Recommend techniques and methods to address the impacts identified.
+$\langle \rangle$ Phase Description PHASE 1: Diagnostic Phase The characteristics will be diagnosed to identify the cause/source of impact and determine the level of modification and rehabilitation measures that will be recommended to reinstate the conditions of the drivers.
+Determine the conditions and the type, size, and extent of impacts and vegetation cover/ species on characteristics of watercourses.
+Stakeholder Engagement PHASE 2: Planning & Assessment Phase Conduct planning and assessment to ensure the desired rehabilitation outcomes are achieved.
+Assess and collate available information from maps & datasets on the affected watercourses.
+Review and assess legal considerations. keholder PHASE 3: Define the Rehabilitation Objectives Identify and define the objectives of rehabilitation to ensure the impacts on the characteristics of watercourses are addressed Sta PHASE 4: Execution Recommend techniques and methods to address the impacts identified.
 Consider the protection of the water resources ecosystem.
-PHASE 5: Monitoring, and Evaluation (M & E) and Reporting.
+PHASE 5: Monitoring, Evaluation (M & E) and Reporting.
 Monitor the results of the techniques and methods employed for rehabilitation to determine whether objectives are being achieved and whether there are any additional interventions required.
 Evaluate the effectiveness of interventions against the achievement of rehabilitation objectives and outcomes.
-Determine maintenance objectives. \checkmark Compilation of Rehabilitation Report.
+Determine maintenance objectives.Compilation of Rehabilitation Report.